 A grade of C or above is required in this course.
-Prerequisites: HIA 497, Approval of Healthcare Site This course, taken during the final term of study, requires the student to complete a HIM management-focused Professional Practice Experience (PPE) in a clinical or non-clinical healthcare setting.
+Prerequisites: HIA 497, Approval of Healthcare Site and Approval of Faculty Chair

+This course, taken during the final term of study, requires the student to complete a HIM management-focused Professional Practice Experience (PPE) in a clinical or non-clinical healthcare setting.
 Through successful completion of the management PPE and associated project the student will apply and demonstrate program competencies.
+Students who reside outside of the Commonwealth of Pennsylvania must enroll in the online PPE course.